Luka-Babetzki/AWS-Cloud-Security/README.md

 - Grouping users simplifies permissions management.
 - Proper tagging enhances policy effectiveness.
 - Testing policies is crucial to verify intended behaviour.

----

-### Acknowledgements

-Thank you to the amazing NextWork community for their guidance and support throughout this project.